Tokyo in 3 Days

 Sumo Wrestling

 In the gap between fights, I go for a wander around the stadium.
-Outside are cut-out figures of sumo wrestlers carrying women in kimonos, with cut-out faces so you can inset your own face.
+Outside are figures of sumo wrestlers carrying women in kimonos, with cut-out faces so you can insert your own face.
 I ask a man to take my photo.
 He tells me I have to pretend to kiss the sumo wrestler, so I oblige.

 Eloping with a Sumo Wrestler